dcode-github/EquiTrack/README.md

 ## Tech Stack

 - **Frontend**: ReactJs, Ant Design (AntD) for a responsive and visually appealing user interface.
-- **Backend**: Golang for building robust and scalable APIs, MySQL for data storage.
+- **Backend**: Golang for building robust and scalable APIs, MySQL for data storage and WebSocket for real time price updates.
 - **Styling**: Custom CSS with responsive design to ensure compatibility across devices.

 ## Installation and Setup